tangrams/WeatherNow/README.md

 You will note:

-- There is a ```main.js``` file that loads [Leaflet](http://leafletjs.com/) map and on top of it a [Tangram Layer](https://github.com/tangrams/tangram).
-Also this files is going to make the API calls to [OpenWeatherMap's API](http://openweathermap.org/api) every time the user move the map requesting information about the stations inside the map viewport area.
-The responces to this calls are transformed into a [GeoJSON](http://geojson.org/) to finnally pass it to [Tangram](https://github.com/tangrams/tangram) for rendered and display.
+- There is a ```main.js``` file that loads [Leaflet](http://leafletjs.com/) map and a [Tangram Layer](https://github.com/tangrams/tangram) on top of it.
+Also this file makes API calls to [OpenWeatherMap server](http://openweathermap.org/api) asking for weather station data every time the user finish moving the map.
+The responces to this calls are transformed into a [GeoJSON](http://geojson.org/) to be pass to [Tangram engine](https://github.com/tangrams/tangram) for rendered and display.

-- The YAML file (```scene.yaml```) is a scene file that will tell Tangram.js how to style the map and more importantly in this case how to make sense of the data that is passed along.
+- The YAML file (```scene.yaml```) is a scene file that will tell Tangram.js how to style the mapand make sense of the weather station data.

 - the HTML (```index.html```) is the glue that holds all together.
 Contains a minimal amount of CSS styling together to the calls to the Java Script files needed for this project.